sjayawardena/local-multiplayer-meetup/README.md

 - Find out about where and when the meetup takes place.
 - Sign up to attend the meetup.
 - Find details of the meetup's social media channels.
-- Read up on the rules so I know what to expect.
+- Read up on the rules so I know what to expect, and find out the price. of admission.

 As an existing user I want to:
 - Check back to the site for any updates to the time and place of the meetup.